 Stoncica Beach – What to do in Vis

 Konoba Stoncica seaside restaurant

 #5 VISIT THE SECLUDED BAY AT MALA TRAVNA

-Mala Travna, in my opinion, is one of the most underrated beaches on Vis Island.
+Mala Travna, in my opinion, is one of the most underrated beaches so be sure to add it to your list of things to do in Vis.
 That being said, the locals absolutely love it here!

-Funnily enough, Mala Travna is located right next door to the most popular beach on Vis Island, Stiniva Beach, which is probably why fewer tourists even bother checking it out.
+Funnily enough, Mala Travna is located right next door to the most popular beach, Stiniva Beach, which is probably why fewer tourists even bother checking it out.

 Mala Travna features large white boulders, perfect for sun tanning, and yet again awe-inspiring turquoise waters that will leave you speechless.
-If this hidden beach isn’t on your list of things to do in Vis Croatia, then I highly recommend adding it now!
+If this hidden beach isn’t on your list of things to do, then I highly recommend adding it now!

 Access to Mala Trava is quite easy, just follow the winding gravel road down the mountainside and park your car or scooter in the parking lot.
 From here it’s less than a minute walk till you reach the rocky shores at Mala Travna Bay.

 Book Now → Vis Island-hopping tour from Split

 Mala Travna Bay